DETAILED ACTION

 determining information on the action for the automated device based on the representation (see at least [0076], where “At operation 314, example process 300 may comprise altering operation of the vehicle.
 Altering operation of the vehicle may comprise altering the first trajectory, determining a new trajectory, altering operation of a component of the vehicle, and/or transmitting a notification to a passenger.”).

-Funke does not explicitly disclose the following limitation:
+Funke does not disclose the following limitations:

 two or more intermediary states representing the state of the environment.

-However, Maryam discloses a method wherein two or more intermediary states representing the state of the environment (see at least fig 2, where subspace 1…N. decision is made using confidence degree model based on environmental feedback.).
+However, Maryam discloses a method wherein two or more intermediary states representing the state of the environment (see at least fig 2, where subspace 1…N. decision is made using confidence degree model based on environmental feedback).

 Before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to have modified Funke to incorporate the teachings of Maryam by including the above feature for expediting the learning process, see page 1636, right col, 4th para of Maryam.